Nov 14, 2025

 “I can’t say enough good things about the care I have received from Dr. Orlando.
 He is highly experienced, he offers a lot of different non-invasive therapies to get you well and he has treated tons of CRPS patients so he really knows what he is doing.
 He is a hidden gem for our CRPS community, tucked away in LA.
 I highly recommend Dr. Orlando if you are looking for compassionate care and a doctor who will remember who you are each time!”

 With Dr. Orlando, I felt seen, heard, and hopeful.
 He explained the process, listened to my concerns, and crafted a plan tailored to my needs.
-His approach wasn’t just about applying a treatment—it was about guiding me through a journey back to my life again.
+His approach wasn’t just about applying a treatment—it was about guiding me through a journey back to living my life again.
 He taught me how to be able to still enjoy my life within the limitations of my disease.

 The Calmare/Scrambler Therapy Experience

 I arrived at the office on crutches, heading toward a wheelchair—feeling defeated and uncertain about my future.
 Within a week, I was back on my feet, ditching the crutches, and starting to reclaim my life again.
 After completing the final week of therapy, I felt a renewed sense of normalcy and capability.
 It has been a long road to recovery and I have needed more therapy as a result of injuries.
 But I now have the confidence to live without the constant fear of the next “accident” or flare-up.
 Do I still need boosters now and then, absolutely, but the fear and the daily powerlessness are no longer there!
+I have found something that keeps me healthy now!

 Calmare/Scrambler Therapy helped rewire pain signaling in a way that allowed my nervous system to reset and function more like it did before the injury.
 It wasn’t a single-lightning-fast miracle, but a steady recovery that rebuilt confidence, mobility, and daily enjoyment.
 The continuous, consistent therapy over time has created a much more permanent result for me.